Histology Special Stains: Carbohydrates (Online CE Course)

 - Colloidal Iron: Staining Protocol

-- Which special staining technique is most widely used for the demonstration of glycogen in tissue samples?
+- Which special staining technique is most widely used to demonstrate glycogen in tissue samples?

-- The carminic acid that gives mucicarmine its rose red color is extracted from ___________?
+- What is the carminic acid that gives mucicarmine its rose-red color extracted from?

 - Using the Microwave for Special Staining Procedures